If you have spare time

 1. Write source code 1.1 Unix extensions: C,cc,cxx,c 1.2 GNU C++ extensions: C,cc,cxx,cpp,c++

-3. Link the object code with additional code - combination of the source code with startup code and libraries object code to produce a runtime version, the final product is a file called the executable code which contains a set of machine language instructions
+3. Link the object code with additional code - Combination of the source code with startup code and library object code to produce a runtime version.
+The final product is a file called the executable code, which contains a set of machine language instructions.

 4. Execute the program